carlpadilla/cloud_projects/README.md

 - **Azure**: Projects here utilize Microsoft's Azure platform, tapping into its robust offerings for a wide range of cloud applications.

 Feel free to explore the projects, and any feedback or collaboration is appreciated.
-Stay tuned for more cloud adventures!
+Stay tuned for more cloud projects to come!